Knicks fall to Grizzlies as T-Mac sits second half

 The Knicks trailed by as many as eight points in the fourth quarter, but Danilo Gallinari, playing with five fouls, hit a three-pointer with 4:04 left to tie the score at 107.

-From there, Memphis scored the next 11 points as the Knicks missed seven shots in a row before David Lee hit a jumper with :25.2 left.
+But Memphis scored the next 11 points as the Knicks missed seven shots in a row before David Lee hit a jumper with 25.2 seconds left.